AdobeDocs/workfront.en/help/quicksilver/home.md

 ---
 # [!DNL Workfront] documentation

 Welcome to the Adobe Workfront product and technical documentation home page.
-Adobe Workfront is a work management application that helps you manage the entire lifecycle of work in one place.

-Use the following Adobe Workfront help articles, and additional resources to learn how to implement and effectively use Adobe Workfront in your organization.
+Use the following Adobe Workfront links, help articles, and additional resources to learn how to implement and effectively use Adobe Workfront in your organization.

-The following sections point you to useful links in this guide, arranged by intended audience based on typical job functions:

 ## What's new